fixxxxxxer/ce-template/AdditionalDocs/HardwareUserManual.md

 ### Power Source Selection and Sequencing

+< Describe any priority mechanism in selection of power source if any and the sequence in which power will be provided to the various components before getting to the SoC.
+Describe any customisation if possible.
+A sequence diagram will also be useful to provide >

 The user of the Helio X20 Development Board should never apply power to the board from J901 and the Low Speed Expansion connector at the same time.
 There is no active or passive mechanism on the Helio X20 Development Board to prioritize one source over the other.

 <img src="http://i.imgur.com/DnnDJkk.png" data-canonical-src="http://i.imgur.com/DnnDJkk.png" width="750" height="480" />